nevakee716/CoffeeMaker/help/Help_layout.md

 The configuration is now save inside your clipboard, copy it inside evolve designer, save & deploy.
 The configuration will be active for your model and all other users

+## Main.js
+In order to work in your site, you need to have a main.js inside your deployment node, it can be empty